cairo-book/cairo-book/README.md

 ### Work locally (Cairo programs verification)

-The `cairo-verify` tool is designed to wrap all cairo and starknet plugins for quickly verifying cairo programs.
+The `cairo-listings` tool is designed to wrap all cairo and starknet plugins for quickly verifying cairo programs.
+You can verify that listings are correct with the `verify` argument, and generate the corresponding output with the `output` argument.

 #### Setup